-Your local guide will meet you at the fifth-floor front lobby of Hotel Ibis Roppongi, an approximate two-minute walk from Roppongi Station, and accompany you on foot through this popular downtown Tokyo neighborhood.
+Your local guide will meet you at the fifth-floor front lobby of Grand Hyatt Tokyo in Roppongi, an approximate two-minute walk from Roppongi Station, and accompany you on foot through this popular downtown Tokyo neighborhood.

 When you reach the Roppongi Hills Observatory atop Mori Tower, marvel at the sweeping views of the cityscape twinkling below.
 Spend about twenty minutes taking in the sights from the observatory, one of Tokyo’s most popular night-viewing spots.
 Your guide will point out Tokyo’s landmarks in the glittering skyline, including Tokyo Tower.